treosh/crux-api/README.md

 # crux-api

-> A tiny (450b) utility that handles errors and provides types for [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference).
+> A [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference) wrapper that handles errors and provides types.

-**Motivation**: [CrUX API](https://web.dev/chrome-ux-report-api/) is a fantastic tool to get field data without installing any script.
+**Motivation**: [CrUX API](https://web.dev/chrome-ux-report-api/) is a fantastic tool to get RUM data without installing any script.
-While using the API in [Treo](https://treo.sh/), we discovered cases that required an extra code, like error responses, not found entries, API limits, URLs normalization, lack of TypeScript notations. `crux-api` makes it easy to work with CrUX API in Browser and Node by handling errors and providing TypeScript support.
+While using the API in [Treo](https://treo.sh/), we discovered a few cases that required extra code: error responses, not found entries, API limits, URLs normalization, and lack of TypeScript notations.
+The `crux-api` library makes it easy to work with CrUX API in a browser and node.js by handling errors and providing TypeScript support.

 **Features**:

-- A tiny (450b) wrapper for [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference/rest/v1/records/queryRecord);
+- A tiny (450b) wrapper for [Chrome UX Report API](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference);
-- TypeScript support for CrUX API params and response;
+- TypeScript support for CrUX API [options and responses](https://developers.google.com/web/tools/chrome-user-experience-report/api/reference/rest/v1/records/queryRecord);
+- Returns `null` for `404 (CrUX data not found)` response;
 - Handles `429 (Quota exceeded)` response with an automatic retry;
-- Returns `null` for `404 (CrUX data not found)` response;
 - URL normalization helper to match CrUX API index;
 - Works on a server with [`node-fetch`](https://www.npmjs.com/package/node-fetch).